Intro

 QUESTION: Why do you teach that entire sanctification removes all evil qualities, as anger, envy, etc.?

 ANSWER: We do teach that in Christ provision is made for the removal of all tendencies to sin per se.
 Anger is not a sin per se, for God is angry with the wicked, and there is such a paradox as "the wrath of the Lamb."
 In the interest of justice, every good citizen ought to be angry enough with criminals, burglars, highway robbers, murderers to thrust them out, to assist to secure their arrest, trial and punishment.
-Entire sanctification delivers from things sinful in themselves, such as pride, envy, jealousy, avarice, ingratitude, impurity, etc. There are tendancies toward sin in the natural appetites, hunger, thirst, sleep, marriage, which require watchfulness and restraint to keep them from sinful excess, "lest," in the language of Paul, "I should become a castaway."
+Entire sanctification delivers from things sinful in themselves, such as pride, envy, jealousy, avarice, ingratitude, impurity, etc. There are tendencies toward sin in the natural appetites, hunger, thirst, sleep, marriage, which require watchfulness and restraint to keep them from sinful excess, "lest," in the language of Paul, "I should become a castaway."

 Steele's Answers p.
 131.